-What the Safer Streets Fund is and how Hartcliffe and Southville/Bedminster will benefit.
+What the Safer Streets Fund was and how Hartcliffe and Southville/Bedminster benefited.

-The Safer Streets programme aims to reduce anti-social behaviour (ASB) and crime around:
+The Safer Streets programme aimed to reduce anti-social behaviour (ASB) and crime around:

 Prevent ASB and crime

-To help create a safer and cleaner environment by the end of September 2023 the programme will include:
+To help create a safer and cleaner environment by the end of September 2023 the programme included:

 Partners